Wadi Musa, Ma’an Governorate, Jordan

 Who will bring me to the fortified city?

 Nowadays, horse-drawn carriages could whisk visitors to the “Rose City.”
 As recommended by the local guide, our group opted to walk instead through what was formerly the land of Edom.
 The biblical Edomites populated this arid terrain from 1200 BCE.
-These ruins, however, were never name-dropped in the Bible unless it went by the name Sela as both shared the same meaning – “rock” – in Greek and Hebrew, respectively.
+Petra, however, was never name-dropped in the Bible unless it went by the name Sela as both meant “rock” in Greek and Hebrew, respectively.
 Only about 2,000 years old, the hand-hewn temples and tombs could not be attributed to the Edomites of the Old Testament but to the nomadic Arab nation of the Nabateans that flourished and declined much later.
 The civilization had since disappeared completely, leaving only this marvelous mark of their existence.
 The Nabateans actually called their city Raqmu, but it was the Greek name that stuck.

 It didn’t take long before we came across a MasterCard logo in the middle of the desert.
 We had been warned.
 Credit card scams had replaced the harsh elements as the major threat in this wilderness.
 A common modus operandi around here was multiple card swiping for the same purchase.
 We held on to our wallets and moved along.